Keep Warm Fishing In The Winter

 If you use the right waders you may not need super thick socks at all.

-The best waders for fishing in the winter are ones that will keep your feet the warmest even with minimal socks.
+The best waders for winter are ones that will keep your feet the warmest even with minimal socks.
 The best winter waders will also help wick away moisture from condensation or sweat and they will have rubber soles.
 The best winter waders are breathable boot foot waders that are one or two sizes bigger than your normal shoe size.

-- Stocking Foot waders- Coldest waders
+- Stocking Foot waders – Coldest waders for legs and feet

 - Regular non-insulated Boot Foot waders – Also cold on feet

-- Breathable Insulated Boot Foot – Warmest
+- Breathable Insulated Boot Foot – Warmest on feet

-- Neoprene Insulated Boot Foot – Also Warm
+- Neoprene Insulated Boot Foot – Also Warm on feet and legs

 - Standard stocking foot waders, whether they are full neoprene waders or the typical breathable waders with the neoprene stocking feet will be the coldest waders for your feet in the winter and you will find it very difficult to keep your feet warm in stocking foot waders.
 These waders require heavier thick socks but that may still leave your feet cold.
 The problem is that the more socks you put on the tighter your boots will be which cuts off circulation to your feet and that keeps your feet colder and even uncomfortable.
 If these are the only waders you have, then see below for tips to keep your feet warm in these fishing waders.